maxmind/MaxMind-DB-Reader-php/README.md

 ## Requirements  ##

-This code requires PHP 5.3 or greater.
+This library requires PHP 5.3 or greater.
 Older versions of PHP are not supported.

-This library also relies on the [Guzzle HTTP client](http://guzzlephp.org/).

 ## Contributing ##